What is NFC? Learn Its History, How It Works and Regulations

 History of NFC

-NFC comes from Radio Frequency Identification (RFID) technology which was discovered in 1948.
+Near field communication comes from Radio Frequency Identification (RFID) technology which was discovered in 1948.
 In 1983 Charles Walton patented RFID technology.

 How NFC Works

-Near Field Communication (NFC) works using the principle of electromagnetic induction, namely utilizing a changing magnetic field to produce an electric current.
+Near Field Communication works using the principle of electromagnetic induction, namely utilizing a changing magnetic field to produce an electric current.

-NFC allows two-way communication, which means both devices can send and receive data simultaneously, so the transfer process is fast and efficient.
+Near field communication allows two-way communication, which means both devices can send and receive data simultaneously, so the transfer process is fast and efficient.

 Another advantage of Near Field Communication is its security.
 With limited reach, this technology is very safe for non-cash payments.